NYPL/ami-preservation/docs/pages/ami-specifications.md

 <a name="qctools-reports"></a>
 ### QCTools Reports
-  * Each video preservation master file should receive a corresponding QCTools report, which will be included in the PreservationMasters Bagged directory as a sidecar file.
+  * Each video preservation master file may receive a corresponding QCTools report, which will be included in the PreservationMasters Bagged directory as a sidecar file.
       * Format: QCTools Report (gzipped XML) (https://www.bavc.org/preserve-media/preservation-tools)
       * Naming Convention: division_PrimaryID_v01_pm.mkv.qctools.xml.gz